Getting ready for college is an exciting time, but the growing realization of the cost of college including setting up a dorm room can be daunting.

 Small Appliances For A Dorm Room

-- Keurig Mini – Just about all dorm rooms will allow a small Keurig.
+- Keurig K-Mini – Most, but unfortunately not all dorm rooms will allow a small Keurig.
 This one is the most popular with the smallest footprint and multiple colors to match your room.
+Target also exclusively has the Keurig K-Mini Go which includes a water tank so that water doesn’t have to be added before each brew.
+This may be more convenient for students with a distance to a sink.

-- Blender Bottle – An unmotorized BPA and phthalate-free shaker bottle for mixing protein powder or other supplements into liquid, no blades or plug-in necessary.
+- Helimix Blender Shaker Bottle – an unmotorized BPA and BPS-free shaker bottle for mixing protein powder or other supplements into liquid, no blades or plug-in necessary.

 Coffee Mugs & Tumblers